GuardianOfGods/unity-mobile-optimization/README.md

 	<p><b>Youtube short for example of baking mesh</b></p>
 </div>

 - **Bake mesh** is the process of combining meshes to reduce draw calls, which also means increasing game performance.
-Unity does not provide mesh baking, however there are quite a few assets on the store that provide mesh baking, such as **Mesh Baker**.
+Unity does not provide mesh baking, however there are quite a few assets on the store that provide mesh baking, such as **Mesh Baker** or **ProBuilder**.

 # Performance
 ## Object Pooling